How would you like to endear your show to parents and encourage tune in at a specific time? Do it with this reading at school idea.

 The basic premise is to go to local classrooms and read books to the children.
 It works best for the younger grades, like 1st-4th.

 Here are several ideas for basic execution.
-Mix and match these tacts to fit your show or station best.
+Mix and match these tactics to fit the campaign.

-Usually, teachers love the variety and an air personality that emphasizes the importance and fun of reading is a great message for the class.
+Usually, teachers love having entertaining guests add variety to their teaching, and an air personality that emphasizes the importance and fun of reading is a great message for the class.

-Make sure you record the session to use on the air and bring back audio with the kids talking if possible.
-You can get responses to the reading or testimonials for the station.
+Try to get permission to record the session to use online and on-air and bring back audio with the kids talking if possible.
+Be sure to get permission for this:

-Get them to read a positioning liner.
-Or intro that you use for a specific feature.
-Or read a sponsor tag.
+- Ask them to read or repeat a positioning liner or an intro for a specific feature.

-Another idea is to ask them to answer questions that could make a funny/interesting segment later.
-For examples, check out this idea.
+- Ask questions that could make a funny/interesting segment later.
+For example, check out this idea.

 For an added touch, give $100 in office supplies for their teacher (every teacher needs more budget for school/teaching supplies).

 This can become a competition between schools to get kids calling to win.
 Some may even hand out flyers to parents promoting your show.